benhduong/perpetual-motion/README.md

 ## libraries

-To run the code, zip the lib folder and upload it as a .zip library in the Arduino IDE.
+The Pitches library is necessary to run the code.
+To use this library, add the .zip library to your IDE.

+If using the Arduino Cloud IDE, use Pitches_Cloud.zip.

+Otherwise, use Pitches_Local.zip.